 A strong patent portfolio is the backbone of a successful business.
-Portfolio analysis is an essential part of corporate strategy, especially for companies that hold patent portfolios.
+Portfolio management is an essential part of corporate strategy, especially for companies that hold patent portfolios.
 Knowing where your patents stand in terms of value is mandatory for several strategic purposes including enterprise valuation, monetization, benchmarking, mergers & acquisitions, and portfolio development.

 We help our clients work smarter and get more out of their patent portfolio.
 It’s about understanding how to identify high value patents, and then deciding how to make those patents work for the company’s bottom line.

 A Portfolio Analysis report allows users to assess the overall value of a portfolio and hone into technology areas with the highest concentration of valuable patents, uncover hidden value patents, and flush out weak patents for abandonment.
 The report can form the basis for further decisions concerning the portfolio development or used to promote a company’s value.
 Typical use of portfolio analysis includes:

 The Portfolio Analysis report includes the Portfolio Analyzer – a user-friendly visualization tool for any given portfolio of patents.
 Results are displayed as a “floorplan” highlighting the technologies covered by the portfolio, areas where valuable patents are located and the distribution of valuable patents.